 ABOUT CAMPUS READ AT FINLANDIA UNIVERSITY

-Campus Read is an annual event at Finlandia University where the students, staff and faculty come together to explore literature around a theme, book or author.
+Campus Read is an annual event series at Finlandia University where the students, staff and faculty come together to explore literature around a theme, book or author.
 For more information on Campus Read,visit finlandia.edu/campusread.

 Camps Read Staff